a5221985/tutorials/Java_EE/java_web_services_part_2.md

 ## Implement OAuth 2 Security for REST Using Spring Boot ##
 ### OAUTH Concepts ###
+1. Concepts:
+	1. Java Web Services Part I - concepts are explained
+		1. Why and when to and not to use oauth
+		2. **Google oauth playground**

 ### OAUTH in REST ###
+1.

 ### What are you going to create? ###
 ### Install Spring Tool Suite ###
 ### Configure JDK in STS ###